Anushka Sharma

-Anushka Sharma (/hns/; born 1 May 1988) is an Indian actress who works in Hindi films.
-She has won many awards including Filmfare Awards and IIFA Awards.
+Anushka Sharma (/hns/; born 1 May 1988) is an Indian film actress and producer who works in Hindi films.
+One of the leading actresses of the 2010s, she is the recipient of several accolades, including one Filmfare Award and three IIFA Awards.
 Sharma has appeared in Forbes Indias Celebrity 100 in the 2010s and was featured by Forbes Asia in their 30 Under 30 list of 2018.

 Born in Ayodhya and raised in Bangalore, Sharma had her first modelling assignment for the fashion designer Wendell Rodricks in 2007 and later moved to Mumbai to pursue a full-time career as a model.
 She made her acting debut opposite Shah Rukh Khan in the top-grossing romantic film Rab Ne Bana Di Jodi (2008) and rose to prominence with starring roles in Yash Raj Films' romances Band Baaja Baaraat (2010) and Jab Tak Hai Jaan (2012), winning the Filmfare Award for Best Supporting Actress for the latter.
 Sharma went on to earn praise for playing strong-willed women in the crime thriller NH10 (2015), and the dramas Dil Dhadakne Do (2015), Ae Dil Hai Mushkil (2016), and Sui Dhaaga (2018).
 Her highest-grossing releases came with the sports drama Sultan (2016), and Rajkumar Hirani's films PK (2014) and Sanju (2018).
 The poorly received Zero (2018) was followed by a hiatus from acting.

 Sharma was the co-founder of the production company Clean Slate Filmz, under which she produced films and series such as NH10, Paatal Lok (2020) and Bulbbul (2020).
 She is the ambassador for brands and products, has designed her own line of clothing for women, named Nush, and supports charities and causes, including gender equality and animal rights.
 Sharma is married to cricketer Virat Kohli with whom she has two children.